joyrider3774/puzzleland_vircon32/README.md

 bridge.wav (cartoon Split) & elf.wav (harp) - a1freesoundeffects (no longer exists, but webarchive has it ( http://web.archive.org/web/20050701021700/http://www.a1freesoundeffects.com/noflash.htm )

 Other sounds is unknown, the game was made 15-20 years ago in different times and i did not keep track of where i got the sounds from or if i created them myself.
-I know used to use sfxr a lot in those times, if you happen to recognize any sound file please let me know
+I know i used to use sfxr a lot in those times, if you happen to recognize any sound file please let me know